alank976/markdown-resume/index.md

 - Develop applications for Delta One Structured Products trading globally, primarily on OTC equity swap trade capturing and analytics tools
 - Technology stack: Java 8, Spring Framework, KDB, Ivy, SOAP, Perforce
-- Leaving reason: to pursue other opportunity that
+- Leaving reasons: to pursue other opportunity to work in an environment that:
-  1. values quality as important as business requirement
+  1. values quality and maintainability as important as business requirement
   2. discourages ceremonies and encourages automation
   3. always connect to outside communities and has a great sense of retrospective introspection